Sampling-Based Motion Planning on Sequenced Manifolds: Problem Formulation and Application Domain

 We formulate an optimization problem over a set of paths $\v\tau = (\tau_1, \dots, \tau_{n})$ that minimizes the sum of path costs under the constraints of traversing $\mathcal{M}$ and of being collision-free.
 The \emph{planning on sequenced manifolds problem} is

 The second constraint ensures continuity such that the endpoint of a path $\tau_i(1)$ is the start point of the next path $\tau_{i+1}(0)$.
 The third constraint captures the change in the collision-free space defined by the operator $\Upsilon$.
-The last two constraints ensure that the path is collision free and on the corresponding manifolds.
-The endpoint of $\tau_{n}$ must be on the goal manifold $M_{n+1}$, which denotes the successful completion of the task. \new{Note that this problem can be seen as a special case of the multi-modal motion planning problem presented in \cite{hauser2011randomized} where the manifolds are provided in their sequential order.}
+The last two constraints ensure that the path is collision-free and on the corresponding manifolds.
+The endpoint of $\tau_{n}$ must be on the goal manifold $M_{n+1}$, which denotes the successful completion of the task. \new{Note that this problem can be seen as a special case of the multi-modal motion planning problem presented in \cite{hauser2011randomized} where the manifolds are provided in their sequential order.} The problem defined in \eq \eqref{eq:smp_problem} is difficult to solve directly for multiple reasons.
+One difficulty lies in computing gradients of the cost and constraints through manipulation operations like picking and placing objects.
+Another difficulty is the specification of good initial guesses for the individual paths.

-\new{There are several advantages to formulating the problem with manifolds in this way.} One is that it is not necessary to choose a specific target configuration in $C$ and thus a wider range of goals can be described in the form of manifolds.
+\new{There are several advantages to formulating the problem with manifolds.} One is that it is not necessary to choose a specific target configuration in $C$ and thus a wider range of goals can be described in the form of manifolds.
 Another is that it is possible to describe complex sequential tasks in a single planning problem, not requiring the specification of subgoal configurations.
 The algorithm proposed in \sect \ref{sec:method} searches for a path that solves this optimization problem for the problem class described in the next section.